NEW STUDENT & FAMILY ORIENTATION FAQS

 Q: Is Orientation mandatory?
 Do I have to attend all sessions of the program?

 Yes, Orientation is required for all new first-year students.
 All components of the orientation program are required.
-First-year students attend a 2-day remote virtual program.
-Participants should not plan for outside activities during the program (such as meeting a friend for lunch, dinner, team practice, etc.) Orientation activities such as small groups, Academic Advising, etc. are not able to be requested, switched or rescheduled.
+First-year students attend a 2-day program and should plan to be on-campus by 8:30am ET on Day 1 through 4:00 p.m.
+ET on Day 2.
+Participants should not plan for outside activities during the program (such as meeting a friend for lunch, dinner, team practice, etc.).
+Orientation activities such as small groups, Academic Advising, laptop distribution and configuration, etc. are not able to be requested, switched or rescheduled.
+Note for FY Students: If you choose to miss any portion of New Student Orientation you will not be able to register for fall courses until Friday, August 5th, 2022 at 12 a.m.
+(ET).

 Q: Is Orientation mandatory for Parents/Family?

 While Family Orientation is optional, all new parents and families are invited and strongly encouraged to attend Family Orientation.
-This will also be a virtual, remote program with some sessions that will be attended with your student and others that are solely for guests over the 2 days.
-Guests will hear from numerous faculty, university administrators, and deans about how to partner with the University to support students toward graduation.
-We welcome and encourage family members and guests to attend Orientation virtually and learn about how to get involved as a Carolina family member and maximize the Carolina experience.
+In a concurrent Family Orientation program, guests will hear from numerous faculty, university administrators, and deans about how to partner with the University to support students toward graduation.
+We welcome and encourage family members and guests to attend Orientation and learn about how to get involved as a Carolina family member and maximize the Carolina experience.

 Q: How long is Orientation?

-First-year students attend a 2-day program and should plan to be online with orientation from 9:00 a.m.
-ET through 8:00 p.m.
-ET on Day 1 and from 9:00 a.m. through 2:45 p.m.
+First-year students attend a 2-day program and should plan to be on-campus by 8:30 a.m.
+ET on Day 1 through 4:00 p.m.
 ET on Day 2.
-Orientation activities such as small groups, Academic Advising, etc. are not able to be requested, switched or rescheduled.
+Orientation activities such as small groups, Academic Advising, laptop distribution and configuration, etc. are not able to be requested, switched or rescheduled.

 Q: Is it better to attend Orientation earlier in the summer?